The Child Abuse Prevention Center is seeking a full-time, Peer Mentor for our Adult In-Home Crisis Stabilization Program.

-The primary responsibility of the Peer Mentor is to engage in a collaborative process of assessment, planning, facilitation, care coordination, evaluation, and advocacy for options and services to meet the comprehensive health needs of children and families in the Adult In-Home Crisis Stabilizations (AIHCS) program of the Child Abuse Prevention Center (Prevention Center) through communication and available resources.
-A mentor is someone you can go to for advice such as: how to get housing, navigating a job, and enrolling in school.
-A mentor is to give support, help grow a social network, and support the client and help them understand the perspective of having had similar experiences with mental health.
+The primary responsibility of the Peer Mentor is to engage in a collaborative process of assessment, planning, facilitation, care coordination, evaluation, and advocacy for options and services to meet the comprehensive health needs of individuals in the Adult In-Home Crisis Stabilization (AIHCS) program of the Child Abuse Prevention Center (Prevention Center) through communication and available resources.

 - Be part of a field-based team that supports the crisis team throughout the community.

 - Meet productivity level as defined by Prevention Center and AIHCS management.

 - Complete documentation as required by Program Director and/or Program Supervisor in a timely manner and meets the standards of the County of Orange Health Care Agency (HCA), HIPPA, Medi-Cal and other funding sources.

 Essential Duties and Responsibilities:

 - Provide crisis intervention and critical safety management services primarily in the home/field to accommodate the client’s schedule.